Treatment

 Cardiomyopathy in German Shepherds Read More »

-Otitis in Labradors
+Otitis in Labrador

-Otitis in Labradors
+Otitis in Labrador

 Otitis in Labrador Read More »

-Bacterial urinary tract infections are often diagnosed in dogs and cats.
-Although bacterial cystitis in dogs can occur in both sexes and in all age groups, it is observed older than 10 years, especially in castrated females and animals.
-The antimicrobial means used for treatment have not changed significantly, but concern about increasing antibiotic resistance increases.
-Careful and responsible handling of antimicrobial drugs is therefore essential.
-There are new recommendations for which types of bacteriuria should be treated, which antibiotics should be considered as first -line therapy and how long the treatment should take place.¹
+Bacterial urinary tract infections are frequently diagnosed in dogs and cats.
+Although bacterial cystitis can occur in dogs of both sexes and all ages, in cats it is observed primarily in spayed females and animals older than 10 years.
+The antimicrobial agents used for treatment have not changed significantly, but there is growing concern about increasing antibiotic resistance.
+Therefore, careful and responsible use of antimicrobial medications is essential.
+There are new recommendations regarding which types of bacteriuria should be treated, which antibiotics should be considered as first-line therapy, and how long treatment should last.1

-Infections of the lower urinary tract Read more »
+Lower urinary tract infections Read More »

-Acute thoracolumbal intervertebral disc extrusion
+Acute thoracolumbar disc extrusion

-Acute thoracolumbal intervertebral disc extrusion
+Acute thoracolumbar disc extrusion

-The spine of a dog consists of many individual vertebrae, which are separated by intervertebral discs.
-These intervertebral discs act like shock absorbers and enable mobility.
-With a thoracolumbal intervertebral disc extrusion, the inner, gel -like material of a intervertebral disc leaves through the outer shell and presses onto the spinal cord.
-This can lead to pain, paralysis and in severe cases to loss of walking ability.
+A dog's spine consists of many individual vertebrae separated by intervertebral discs.
+These discs act as shock absorbers and allow for movement.
+In thoracolumbar disc extrusion, the inner, gel-like material of an intervertebral disc protrudes through the outer membrane and presses on the spinal cord.
+This can lead to pain, paralysis, and, in severe cases, loss of the ability to walk.

-Acute thoracolumbale intervertebral disc extrusion read more »
+Acute thoracolumbar disc extrusion Read More »

 Enterococcal bacteriuria in cats